serilog-contrib/serilog-formatting-log4net/README.md

 ### Exception formatting

 By default, Log4NetTextFormatter formats exception by calling [ToString()](https://docs.microsoft.com/en-us/dotnet/api/system.exception.tostring).
 You can customise this behaviour by setting your own formatting delegate.
-For exemple, you could use [Ben.Demystifier](https://github.com/benaadams/Ben.Demystifier/) like this:
+For example, you could use [Ben.Demystifier](https://github.com/benaadams/Ben.Demystifier/) like this:

 ```c#
 new Log4NetTextFormatter(c => c.UseExceptionFormatter(exception => exception.ToStringDemystified()))